How to Buy the Perfect Engagement Ring

 Go with your gut

-It’s easy to get caught up in budgets, technicalities behind the stones or fads and fashions, but at the end of the day remember that the most important thing is that the woman of your dreams falls in love with this ring.
-She’s the one who will be wearing this ring with pride, for the rest of her life.
+It’s easy to get caught up in budgets, technicalities behind the stones or fads and fashions, but at the end of the day remember that the most important thing is that the ring feels right for the woman of your dreams.
+The likelihood is that she will love it, if you do.
+The gesture itself of giving her a ring to represent your commitment is everything.

 Just choose a ring that resonates with you, feels right for your lady and that is timeless and easy to love, day after day.